 Analyzing and upgrading your project with Spryker JarvisEdit on GitHub

-Spryker Jarvis is the command-line tool that allows you to analyze your Spryker-based project and eventually migrate it to the most up-to-date version of Spryker.
-The tool helps you to quickly get answers to the following questions:
+Spryker Jarvis is the command-line tool that lets you analyze your Spryker-based project and eventually migrate it to the most up-to-date version of Spryker.
+The tool helps you quickly get answers to the following questions:

 - How outdated is your project compared to the latest Spryker product release?

 - What features does your project already use, and what are the other features it could use?